Have you ever dreamed of a way to knit that’s fast and has minimum hand movement? Enter Portuguese knitting!

 What Is Portuguese Knitting?

-Portuguese knitting is a style of knitting that didn’t originate in Portugal, despite the name, and being a very popular knitting style there.
+Portuguese knitting is a style of knitting that didn’t originate in Portugal, despite being a popular knitting style there.

 It’s one of the oldest styles of knitting, originating in the Middle East around 10 centuries ago!